 Brookridge Elementary opened in 1967 and serves children and families at 9920 Lowell in Overland Park.
 Today, Brookridge guides more than 500 students in pre-kindergarten through sixth grade.
 Atonement volunteers serve as tutors and in-class helpers; opportunities are also available to help with school parties and field trips.
 Learn more on their website.
 Contact: Janette Schumm

 We designate different non-profit agencies each month as we collect donations of food, personal hygiene items, and more.
 Our Drop-Off Spot located in the hallway north of the Sanctuary.
-Watch the bulletin insert and eNews for more.
+Watch the bulletin insert and eNews for more, or check here.
 Contact: Ros Thorpe

 Hillcrest Transitional Housing